original-picture/JUCE/README-fork.md

 - [ ] implement `toFront`
   * calls `toFrontOfSiblings` recursively and then calls `toFront` on the top level window
 - [ ] add a member function `toFrontOfSiblings`
-- n [X] have minimisation hide child windows instead of minimising them
+- [X] have minimisation hide child windows instead of minimising them
 - [X] an internal `isInherentlyHidden` attribute is necessary
 - [ ] investigate and fix always on top related minimisation bugs on windows
 - [X] add recursive hide